Anything to do with recycling in Westminster should be on here, from what to do with old postage stamps to how to deal with shredded paper.

 Replace your old light bulbs with energy saving ones they last eight times longer, use a quarter of the energy and give the same brightness.
 LED lighting, though more expensive, is becoming a better long-term investment as it is even more energy-efficient.

 Look out for toilet paper made from recycled paper - most supermarkets now stock it.
-When the roll is finished, you can put the cardboard roll in your normal recycling collection.
+When the roll is finished, you can put the cardboard roll in your mixed recycling collection.

 Magazines can be recycled.
-Put them in your recycling basket, bag or bin for collection.
+Put them in your recycling box, bag or bin for collection.

 Metal tins and cans can be recycled.
-Just put it out in your bag or basket or put it in your local recycling bin.
+Just put them out in your bag or box or mixed recycling bin.